MagTun/Smartplug-esp8266-turn-automatically-DIY-PM-filter-with-lufdaten-sensor/README.md

 - Everything should be working now!

 ## Advices :
-- if you have any problem (ex: during the build, or function not working properly): update tasmota : they regularly fix the bugs (twice in a week, I solved error message simply by updating the tasmota to the latest)
+- if you have any problem (ex: during the build or a function that doesn't work properly), update tasmota : they regularly fix the bugs (two times in a week, I solved errors by  simply updating the tasmota to the latest)
-- always use .bin.gz
+- always upload the .bin.gz not the .bin